magdesign/PocketVJ-CP-exh/ROADMAP.md

 - make the led to flash every 10s so we know its alive<p/>
 - power off button also closes browser tab<p/>

-## Website:

-- Link How to mount the Expansion Board on Image kits to an actual tutorial
--

-## Next to come:

 - move, rotate, scale images interactive => I do this via dmx/artnet => png gobo player<p/>
 - remove old projector scripts <p/>
 - when leaving VNC mode, presenter is not working correctly, fix this! <p/>